rumpkernel/buildrump.sh/README.md

 Running NetBSD's Rump Kernels On Any Host
 =========================================

-The buildrump.sh script builds NetBSD kernel drivers such as file systems and the TCP/IP stack for targets such a Linux and the other BSDs.
-The drivers can then be run in userspace inside rump kernels.
+The buildrump.sh script builds NetBSD kernel drivers such as file systems and the TCP/IP stack as components for hosts such as Linux and other BSDs.
-Using this script and the resulting rump kernel components does not require a root account.
+These components can be linked in a variety of configurations to form *rump kernels*, which provide services to applications directly on the host.
+In other words, the overhead of OS virtualization is avoided and root privileges are not mandated.

 For more information on rump kernels, see http://www.NetBSD.org/docs/rump/